GroceryAid: People

 In February 2016, Gillian M. Barker announced that she would retire from GroceryAid later in the year, after 14 years with the charity.

 In June 2016, Steve Barnes was announced as Gillian's successor.

 Andrew Moore, Chief Merchandising Officer at Asda took over as President of the Fundraising Committee in April 2016.
 Moore replaced Jason Tarry, Chief Product Officer at Tesco who was President from April 2015 to March 2016.

 At the beginning of 2017 GroceryAid unveiled two new Directorial appointments.
 Jane Hill started as Fundraising Director while Mandi Leonard replaced Cathy Mercer as Welfare Director in the Spring of 2017.

-It was announced in May 2017 that Andrew Higginson, Chairman of Wm Morrison plc, would become GroceryAid President replacing Andrew Moore who served a year in the role.
+It was announced in May 2017 that Andrew Higginson, Chairman of Wm Morrison plc, would become GroceryAid President replacing Andrew Moore who was a year in the role.
 In a new move, GroceryAid named a Vice President in Charles Wilson, Chief Executive of Booker Ltd and David Wheeler, Head of Finance and Logistics at J Sainsbury plc was appointed as Treasurer.

 Life Patrons: Lord Mark Price, Mike Coupe and Paul Monk.